hadialqattan/ms-forms-history-extractor/README.md

-# ms-forms-extractor-extension
+# Microsoft Forms Extractor

-A cross-browser extension to extract Microsoft Forms tests from history into PDFs.
+A Python script to extract Microsoft Forms URLs from Google `BrowserHistory.json` takeout.

+## Usage

+Run the `main.py` script then open `webview/index.html` using any browser, and Voilà!
+You've got your Forms data in a beautiful html page!